 Jockey Club Rose Bowl Preview, Tips, Runners & Trends (Cambridgeshire Meeting)

-We look at the Jockey Club Rose Bowl ahead of the next renewal, a race contested over 2m at Newmarket during the Cambridgeshire Meeting to see which runners, trainers and jockeys have previously won the race and which trends you can use to find the winner of the Jockey Club Rose Bowl.
+We look at the Jockey Club Rose Bowl ahead of the next renewal, a race contested over 2m at Newmarket during the Cambridgeshire Meeting, to see which runners, trainers and jockeys have previously won the race and which trends you can use to find the winner of the Jockey Club Rose Bowl.

 Jockey Club Rose Bowl Preview, Tips, Runners & Trends (Cambridgeshire Meeting)

-Andy Powell Content Editor
+Andy Powell Expert Guide

 2025 Jockey Club Rose Bowl Preview

-The Jockey Club Rose Bowl is one for the flat marathon lovers, the listed race is contested over two miles at Newmarket during the Cambridgeshire Meeting with the race being open to runners aged three or older where Class One winners have to carry penalties and fillies and mares receive allowances.
+The Jockey Club Rose Bowl is one for the flat marathon lovers.
+The listed race is contested over two miles at Newmarket during the Cambridgeshire Meeting, with the race being open to runners aged three or older, where Class One winners have to carry penalties and fillies and mares receive allowances.

 Jockey Club Rose Bowl Information: